thomazyazima/thomazyazima.github.io/week-2/9-testing-and-maintenance/README.md

 # U1.W2: Testing and Maintenance

 ## Learning Competencies
-- Learn about testing and website maintenance
+- Explain the importance of testing and maintaining a website
-- Read through and incorporate feedback
-- Create a weekly maintenance schedule

 ## Summary
 Now that your website is live, it's time to make sure your code works!
 You'll also create a maintenance schedule to incorporate feedback and respond to new needs.